Recent Posts

 • Part A will describe the basic requirements of pipe stress analysis and will help the participants to be prepared for the application of the software package.

-• Part B will describe all the basic static analysis methods that every pipe stress stress engineer must know.
+• Part B will describe all the basic static analysis methods that every pipe stress engineer must know.

 • Part D will explain all other relevant details that will prepare a basic pipe stress engineer to become an advanced user.
 Additional modules will be added in this section as and when ready.